 SOCIAL MEDIA EXPOSURE AND PRESENCE

 YPAD recognizes the powerful influence of social media on people of all ages.
 It can be a wonderful platform to share artistry and connection regardless of geographic location.
 However, our research indicates that children and teens will spend more time with their dance educators online than they will in person.
 For this reason, YPAD has developed the following recommendations to help studios, instructors and competition/convention managers navigate this complicated issue.
 We realize this these recommendations do place the burden on the dance leaders.
 The observation and research of their faculty and visiting instructors is an extra step to ensure that we are accountable for what our students are exposed to and, more importantly, what they likely will start emulating and striving for.
-Dance educators are role models to our children.
+Dance educators and adjudicators are role models to our children.
+Who you hire, even as a guest, and how they behave in person and online, does reflect on your brand.
 That is a beautiful reality when embraced and used positively!

 If a dance professional (including instructors, other staff, independent contractors, choreographers, competition judges and master class teachers) has the following content on their page, they should agree not to “friend,” “follow,” be “followed” by your students.
 In addition, they should agree to never post, share or disseminate any public social media content (whether their own or by others) that includes:

 - Sexually suggestive photos, videos, statements or activity of yourself or others

 - Hypersexualized dancing by anyone, especially dancers under the age of 18